RunOnFlux/ssp-wallet/CODE_OF_CONDUCT.md

 ## **Reporting and Enforcement**

 ### **Reporting Violations**
-Instances of abusive, harassing, or otherwise unacceptable behavior can be reported by contacting the project team at **[INSERT CONTACT EMAIL]**.
+Instances of abusive, harassing, or otherwise unacceptable behavior can be reported by contacting the project team lead at **tadeas@runonflux.io**.

 - All reports will be reviewed and investigated confidentially.
 - The project team will determine and communicate appropriate actions based on the circumstances.